5. What happens at an election count? A step-by-step guide

 The ballot boxes arrive

-Each ballot box will have been allocated a specific number and will be checked in on arrival.
+Each ballot box will have been allocated a unique number and will be checked in on arrival.

-Once all the boxes have been checked, our count staff can begin counting the ballot papers.
+Once all the ballot boxes have been checked in, count staff can begin verifying the number of ballot papers in each box.

-This involves emptying each ballot box onto a table and then comparing the number of ballot papers that were in that box against the number recorded at the polling station or at our postal vote office.
+This involves emptying each ballot box onto a table, counting the ballot papers into tens and hundreds, and then comparing the number of ballot papers that were in that box against the number recorded at the polling station or by the postal vote manager.

-If it is not possible to work out the voter’s intention, their ballot paper is rejected.
+If it is not possible to work out the voter’s intention, the voter has identified themself, or the ballot paper has been deliberately spoilt, the ballot paper must be rejected.

 Stage three: counting the votes!

-After the sorting is complete, the real excitement begins as our count teams count the number of votes cast for each candidate!
+After the mixing is complete, the real excitement begins as our staff count the number of votes cast!

-Once all the votes and have been counted and checked against the total number of ballot papers from the first stage of the count, the Returning Officer will share the provisional result with candidates and their agents.
+Once all the votes and have been counted and checked against the total number of ballot papers verified during the first stage of the count, the Returning Officer will share the provisional result with any candidates, agents or other observers.

 Declaring the result